thedevelopingdev/cheatsheets/kubernetes-concepts.md

   disk in a way that Kubernetes cannot organize such disk files as mountable volumes.
 Being able to keep the container read only increases security posture.

+## Resource limits
+- Use the `Downward API` to pass CPU limit information to the container and use that to limit the number of CPUs and threads, because despite being in a container, processes within a container see the node's memory and CPU count.
+  - `/sys/fs/cgroup/cpu/cpu.cfs_quota_us`
+  - `/sys/fs/cgroup/cpu/cpu.cfs_period_us`

+### Quality of Service levels
+- `BestEffort`. no limits, no requests.
+- `Guaranteed`. limits = requests.
+- `Burstable`. requests < limits.
+- Pods are killed according to the percentage of the resources used (pods with higher percentages are killed with higher priority).

+### Setting resource minima, maxima, and defaults
+- `LimitRange` resources can set minimum and maximum limits for individual pods and containers, as well as set default request sizes.

+### Limiting _total resources_ available in a namespace
+- `ResourceQuota`

 ## References
 * All images are figures taken from Marko Luksa's book, **Kubernetes